ahmadbinsadiq/Deep-Learning-Models-and-Case-Studies/Convolutional Neural Networks (CNN)/README.md

 - **General Image Classification**
   - *cnn_image_classification.ipynb*: Implementation of CNN for classifying images from the `fashion_mnist` dataset with detailed example usage.

+- **Object Detection**
+  - *object_detection.py*: Implementation of real-time object detection using SSD MobileNet V2, including detailed example usage and code for processing images and visualizing detections.

 ## Getting Started

 ## Usage
-Each notebook includes detailed steps for preprocessing, model definition, training, and evaluation.
+Each notebook and script includes detailed steps for preprocessing, model definition, training, and evaluation.
 You can adapt the provided code for different datasets and tasks by modifying the configurations and hyperparameters.

 ## Contribution Guidelines
 Contributions are welcome!
 To contribute: